 This is a possible way to solve the problem, but there is one pitfall: how to divide the quadrilateral into triangles?
-It turns out that sometimes we can't pick arbitrary opposite vertices.
-For example, in the following quadrilateral, the division line is outside the quadrilateral:
+It turns out that sometimes we cannot just pick two arbitrary vertices.
+For example, in the following situation, the division line lies outside the quadrilateral: